There are a couple of eye-opening books that changed the way I think about my life.

 3. How I Found Freedom in an Unfree World

-For me, it acted as the great unifier.
-It brought all the important themes in my life together through the lens of personal freedom.
-Reading Browne felt like finally coming home.
+For me, this book acted as the great unifier.
+Through the common thread of personal freedom, it brought all the important themes in my life together.
+Reading Browne felt like coming home.

 The best idea of the book is what Browne calls “direct alternatives.”

-Instead, focus on the one thing that you can control — yourself.
-If you don’t like the laws in the country you live in, move to a different country.
-If your spouse is getting on your nerves, find a more compatible partner.
+It is much better to focus on the one thing that you can control — yourself.
+For example, if you don’t like the laws in the country you live in, move to a country with better laws.

-There is always an alternative you can choose that solely depends on you, nobody else.
-You just need the courage to make these sometimes hard choices.
+There is always a direct alternative that solely depends on you, and nobody else.
+You just need to develop the courage to make these choices.

-For the rest of the book, Browne points out such direct alternatives for various areas of life — your career, making friends, sex and love, paying taxes, etc.
+For the rest of the book, Browne points out such direct alternatives for various areas of life — your career, relationships, paying taxes, etc.

 Where the book falls short:

-He assumes we are all rational machines, constantly striving to feel happy.
-What makes each of us happy is different from person to person.
-And that’s all there is to it.
+His basic assumption is that we are all rational machines, striving to be happy.
+What makes each of us happy will differ from person to person.
+Each of these agendas is equally valuable.

-I don’t agree with his relativism.
-You might enjoy wolving down fast food and drinking beer, but it’s not a good idea.
-There are certain behaviors that are clearly and universally better, like learning how to enjoy healthy food.
-This extends to all areas of life.
+Second, I don’t agree with his relativism.
+For example, eating fast food might make you happy, but that doesn’t make it a good idea.
+Certain behaviors are clearly and universally better, like eating healthy food.

 4. The Game

-In “The Game,” journalist Neil Strauss talks about his foray into the world of pick-up artists.
-In this online subculture, wannabe ladies’ men exchange tactics on how to score with women.
+In “The Game,” journalist Neil Strauss describes his foray into the world of pick-up artists — an online subculture where wannabe ladies’ men exchange tactics on how to score with women.

 Strauss, himself a late bloomer, soon becomes the master pupil of legendary pick-up artist Mystery but also has various encounters with other eccentric seduction gurus.

-Rechristened as “Style,” Strauss goes on a sexual rampage through the LA nightclub scene, before finding “true love” (the relationship didn’t survive the publication date for too long).
+Rechristened as “Style,” Strauss goes on a sexual rampage through the LA nightclub scene, before supposedly finding true love (the relationship didn’t survive the publication date of the book for too long).

-The whole pick-up artist thing gets a bad rep and with reason.
+The whole pick-up artist thing gets a bad rep and for a reason.
 It attracts a lot of angry, sexually frustrated weirdos who like to blame their lack of success with women on feminism.
 That doesn’t fly too well in a #MeToo world.

 Having said that, my adult life would not have been the same had I not read “The Game.”
-It showed me an alternative to the flawed dating paradigm we are stuck with.
+It presented with me an alternative to our flawed dating paradigm.

 Option 1 — you can date whoever happens to be in your social circle.
 That’s a small pool.
 Your chances of meeting someone that you are truly compatible with will be microscopic.